nuxeo/nuxeo-labs/nuxeo-labs-operations/README.md

 }
 ```

-* `Document > Publish Rendition` (id: `Document.PublishRenditionOp`)
-  * Publishes a rendition of the input document.
-See the Publicaiton Service for more details.
-To summarize:
-    * Depending on the `renditionName`, the type of document created in the section will change (render a pdf => create a `File`,  render an image => create a `Picture`, ...)
-    * In all cases, a version of the input document is created if needed
-    *  The published document keeps a relation to its source document
-  * Parameters:
-    * `targetSectionRef`: ID or path (starting with "/") of the target section. **WARNING** Current user must have the permission to publish in this section
-    * `renditionName`: The name of the rendition to use.
-Renditions are contributed using the RenditionService.
-Some default renditions exist ("pdf" for example)

-* `Document > Document Exists` (id: `Document.Exists`)
-  * Check if the document exists, returns a `boolean`
-  * (No error is thrown if the document does not exist)
-  * Parameters:
-    * idOrPath: An ID or path (starting with "/") to test

-* `Document > Get Tags` (id: `Document.GetTags`)
-  * Accepts a Document/Documents
-  * Returns all the tags of the document as a _sorted_ `List` of `String`.
-If the input is a list of documents, the duplicated tags (if any) are removed.
-  * Parameters:
-    * `currentUserOnly`: Optionnal If `true`, returns only the tags created by the current user.
-Default value is `false`.

-    * `User Interface > Reset Content View` (id: `ResetContentView`)
-      * Uses conentViewActions.reset() to reset a Content View.
-      * Can be used to restore the default sort, for example.
-      * Parameters:
-        * `Content View Name`: The name of the Content View, required

 * `Images Sheet Builder` (ID `ImagesSheet.Build`)
   * Receives a list of documents or a list of Blobs, outputs a blob, a JPEG Images Sheet.
 Different parameters allow to setup the output.
   * The operation uses ImageMagick `montage` command, so please refer to its documentation for details about the parameters.
 Typically, make sure to pass a correct format for hez `geometry` parameter for example`